Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/README.md

 Done all this, the installation is finished and ready to be tested:

 * Launch the Lightstreamer Server.
-* Launch the iOS Client on your device or emulator (remember the iOS Simulator does not support push notifications).
+* Launch the iOS Client on your device (remember the iOS Simulator does not support push notifications).
 * Accept push notifications.

 If everything is correct, as soon as someone writes on the chat, you will receive a push notification within.
 You may try for yourself running the app on both the emulator and a device.